jyothiram266/citirin-k8s-depolyment/README.md

 ```

 # 📌 Notes
-- Deploy the Helm chart (citrin-os/) afterward to ensure dependent services are available.
-At intial stages Citirus , Diritus pod may go backoff because the DB and rabbitmq may take more time to get ready to run
+- Deploy the Helm chart (citrin-os/) afterward ensure dependents services are available.
+At intial stages Citirus , Diritus pods may go backoff state because of the DB and rabbitmq may take more time to get ready to run